gmauro/galaxy4training/README.md

-# G4T
+# Galaxy4Training
 [![TravisCI](https://api.travis-ci.org/gmauro/galaxy4training.svg?branch=master)](https://travis-ci.org/gmauro/galaxy4training)
-Galaxy 4 Training - Build in a snap a Galaxy training environment on Debian and Ubuntu systems
+Build in a snap a Galaxy environment for a training classroom of 20-30 participants to allow high interactivity and shared practical work.

+This Ansible playbook has been developed and tested on Debian and Ubuntu systems.

 ## Requirements
 In order to use this playbook, you need: